iumzhanad1760/Cli-write-up/README.md

 cd../sunset park

 ### Challenges
-1. My first challenge was during the music CLI classwork. i was trying to put file  blink-182.txt in the fonder punk-rock but it didnt work
+1. My first challenge was during the music CLI classwork. i was trying to put file  ```blink-182.txt``` in the folder ```punk-rock``` but it didnt work because i wasn´ in the right directory.

    ![Screenshot 2024-12-15 2 16 58 PM](https://github.com/user-attachments/assets/ce19e181-6527-4a70-a1d9-3bc5018baeb2)

+So after i wrote ```cd wd/classwork/cli-music-iumzhanad1760/punk-rock``` it fixed my code to this and everythng began to work.